section-engineering-education/engineering-education/content/articles/laravel-8-collections/index.md

 In the code snippet above, we used the `collect()` method to create a `Collection` instance from the defined array.

-We then modified each element to uppercase and removed empty elements.
+We then modified each element to uppercase and remove empty elements.
 Laravel collections allow us to use several methods to analyze data.

 ### Creating Laravel collections
 We can create a Laravel collection using two major ways: